Welcome to Nurturing Notes,

 Are you caring for everyone else and running on empty?

 You're not alone.
-So many women I work with come into therapy saying things like, "I just don’t feel like myself anymore," or, "I thought I was stronger than this."
+So many women I work with come into therapy saying things like, "I just don’t feel like myself anymorslie," or, "I thought I was stronger than this."
 They’re not falling apart in a dramatic way—they're still making lunches, getting to work, managing appointments—but something is cracking inside.
 They wonder if they're broken.

 But what they’re actually experiencing is burnout.